First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter

-\begin{itemize} \item This analysis severely pushes the limits of the \textit{Fermi}-LAT.
+Figure~\ref{fig:jupiterflux} shows the Jovian $\gamma$-ray flux in our analysis.
+We note several important results.
+First, the overall flux of Jupiter is consistent with 0.
+For an E$^{-2}$ $\gamma$-ray spectrum we obtain a 95\% confidence upper limit on the Jovian energy flux of 9.4$\times$10$^{-10}$~GeV~cm$^{-2}\,$s$^{-1}$ between \mbox{10~MeV -- 10~GeV}, while for a cosmic-ray motivated spectrum of E$^{-2.7}$ we obtain an upper limit of 3.2$\times$10$^{-9}$~cm$^{-2}\,$~s$^{-1}$.
+For power-law spectra between E$^{-1.5}$ and E$^{-3.0}$, the significance of Jovian emission never exceeds 1.5$\sigma$.
+Second, we note that the error bars in our analysis are highly correlated.
+This is due to the significant energy-dispersion of low-energy \textit{Fermi}-LAT data, which smears the true Jovian energy flux between multiple energy bins.
+This effect decreases, from $\sim$30--50\% in the lowest energy bins, to near 15\% at GeV energies.
+Third, we note that there is a statistically significant excess in the lowest energy bins (below 15~MeV).
+The local significance of this excess is 4.6$\sigma$ in the energy bin between 10---11.2~MeV, 2.3$\sigma$ in the bin between 11.2---12.6~MeV, and 1.3$\sigma$ in the bin between 12.6---14.1~MeV.
+Combined, these provide a $5\sigma$ local excess.
+This is a potentially exciting result, pointing to the possibility that Jupiter may be capable of accelerating cosmic-rays to MeV-energies in its strong electromagnetic fields.
+However, significant caution is warranted.
+Firstly, this analysis severely pushes the limits of the \textit{Fermi}-LAT.
 To our knowledge, no other study of steady-state emission has taken place in such a low-energy regime.
-Numerous systematic effects may be present in the low-energy bins that would be difficult to control in any analysis, and a detailed study systematics in this region (which lies beyond the scope of this paper), would be necessary. \item The \textit{Fermi}-LAT effective area rises rapidly with energy in this regime.
+Numerous systematic effects may be present in the low-energy bins that would be difficult to control in any analysis, and a detailed study of systematics in this region (which lies beyond the scope of this paper), would be necessary.
+Secondly, the \textit{Fermi}-LAT effective area rises rapidly with energy in this regime.
 The exposure at 20~MeV is 50 times larger than at 10~MeV.
 The fact that no excess is observed in the 20~MeV energy bins strongly constrains the spectrum of any 10~MeV excess.
-Effectively, any power-law emission at 10~MeV (with spectra harder than $\sim$E$^{-3}$) is ruled out, and the emission observed at 10~MeV must have a spectrum that is strongly exponentially suppressed. \end{itemize}
+Effectively, any power-law emission at 10~MeV (with spectra harder than $\sim$E$^{-3}$) is ruled out, and the emission observed at 10~MeV must have a spectrum that is strongly exponentially suppressed.
+Fourth, we find a low-significance excess (2$\sigma$ local), best fit by the annihilation of a DM particle of mass 493~MeV into long-lived particles which decay directly into $\gamma$-rays.
+However we do not consider this sufficiently statistically significant.\\

-However, at present, our analysis can not rule out such a scenario --- and we look forward to future observations with MeV-scale gamma-ray missions, such as AMEGO~\cite{McEnery:2019tcm} or e-ASTROGAM~\cite{ DeAngelis:2017gra}, which could definitively detect, or rule out, this signal.
-If this emission continues to lower energies, INTEGRAL observations may also be enlightening.